koral--/android-gradle-localization-plugin/README.md

      }
  ```
  `csvFileURI` can be any valid URI, not necessarily Google Docs' one

+## Usage
-3. Invoke `localization` gradle task.
+Invoke `localization` gradle task.
 Task may be invoked from commandline or from Android Studio GUI.
  * from commandline: `./gradlew localization` (or `gradlew.bat localization` on Windows)
  * from GUI: menu `View->Tool Windows->Gradle` and double click `localization`<br>